All Episodes

 LOL.

-It is it is men who are delusional enough to think that they can become women and that genetics matters when it comes to how their faces look, but not when it comes to what sex they are.
+It is men who are delusional enough to think that they can become women and that genetics matters when it comes to how their faces look, but not when it comes to what sex they are.

-Like there are just so many layers of inconsistent fractured thinking that are totally apparent in this thread and everywhere.
+Like there are just so many layers of inconsistent, fractured thinking that are totally apparent in this thread and everywhere.

-This is not this has not been particularly cherry-picked.
+This is not, this has not been particularly cherry-picked.

-I mean, this is obviously at some level any thread is, but this is what the face of trans activism looks like.
+But this is what the face of trans activism looks like.

-This is what Linahan Linehan is reacting to.
+This is what Linehan is reacting to.

 And unfortunately, the police are reacting to him instead of society reacting to the very confused, sometimes aggressively violent men who are being allowed to threaten women and get away with it.